 abac was born out of a desire to create amazing, innovative software.
 That’s what we were always striving for, and while we still aim for that, only focusing on the product wasn’t viable when we hit the market.
 There we were, dreamy, focused on functionalities, while all of our clients seemed to always be in a rush.

 Imagine you’re a client in need of a new app.
-You contact a software developer like us, and we get back saying that we can create said app in 3 months – 5 years, depending on a myriad of factors.
+You contact a software development team, like us, and we get back saying that we can create apps in 3 months or 3 years, depending on a myriad of factors.
 This uncertainty is a big pain point for businesses, because they also have a lot of dependencies to take into account.

 For starters, there’s timing.
 A lot of markets only have a short window of opportunity for specific projects, so it’s crucial that an IT solution is delivered within a predictable timing.
 Estimation can help your team understand when an MVP can be ready for investors, as well as when the full product will hit store shelves, so you can better gauge your chances of success.

 On top of timing, cost is important as well.
 No company has unlimited resources, and if you pay your software development team by the hour (whether it’s outsourced, or in-house), you need a way to estimate how much resources poured into that team will be required to create your final product.

 These are just some of the reasons why estimation should be something your development team is focused on.
 Now, let’s see how to do it.

 The manufacturing world managed to achieve high-quality estimation through standardization, restandardization and the fact that machines can be used to process raw materials into finished products all the same millions of times over.